PierreGallet/Messenger/README.md

 ## 9 steps to victory

 ### Node stuff:
 * We need a *"real url"* for our webhook (meaning not a localhost), because facebook will only accept verified urls.
 Ngrok is the tool for this purpose.
 Download ngrok there : https://ngrok.com.
-Launch the bash script provided and then use `ngrok 8888` to set up an url such as https://55feb1ab.ngrok.io.
+Put the binary in usr/local/bin or your equivalent directory linked to your $PATH environment variable.
+Then use from anywhere in the terminal `ngrok http 8888` to set up an url such as https://55feb1ab.ngrok.io.
 This will be your reverse proxy for your localhost.
 * Download nodemon with the command : `npm install nodemon -g`, so that you won't have to relauch the node server every time (better than re-starting with node index.js everytime)
 * Launch the server using the command : `nodemon index.js`.
 You can update it anytime with the command `rs` (restart server)
 * Type `npm install` from the working directory in your terminal to get the node_modules needed for our node.js server.